Thelonious Martin: Life and career

 Later that year, Martin collaborated with the Odd Future group MellowHigh for their single "Go" released on April 20.
 In 2013, he began to work with rapper Curren$y on his mixtape New Jet City.
-Months after the mixtape release, he began to work with Action Bronson and produced 2 songs on New Jersey rapper Da$h's critically acclaimed mixtape V.I.C.E.S..
+Months after the mixtape release, Martin began to work with Action Bronson and produced two songs on New Jersey rapper Da$h's critically acclaimed mixtape V.I.C.E.S..
 Later that year, he collaborated with rapper Retch for his mixtape Polo Sporting Goods, entirely produced by Martin.

 In 2014, Martin produced half of Curren$y's mixtape The Drive In Theatre.
 He later produced "Ghost of Dipset" for New York rapper Smoke DZA for his album Dream.ZONE.Achieve.
-Later that year he released the song "Her" featuring Mac Miller.
+Later that year, Martin released the song "Her", featuring Mac Miller.
 The song was released as a promotional single for his upcoming album.
 He later released the song "Atlantis" featuring Curren$y and Odd Future's Domo Genesis.
-Along with the song he released the album title, artwork, and track list.
+Along with the song, he released the album title, artwork, and track list.
 On December 2, 2014, he released his debut album Wünderkid, entirely produced by himself and featured Curren$y, Domo Genesis, Retch, Mac Miller, Ab-Soul, Smoke DZA, and more.
-He later had his song "September" featured on Adult Swim.
+Martin later had his song "September" featured on Adult Swim.
 He also produced the song "Back Home" for A$AP Rocky's sophomore album At.Long.Last.A$AP.

 In 2015, Martin had collaborated with Rhode Island musician and designer Theo Martins.
 The two began collaborating after confusion over similarities between their names became incessant.
-"Show Me Around", which debuted on Okayplayer was warmly received and the two began work on a full length.
-"Bad Tendencies" premiered on The Fader September 28, 2016, and the two announced a collaborative EP.
+"Show Me Around", which debuted on Okayplayer was warmly received and the two began work on a full-length.
+"Bad Tendencies" premiered on The Fader on September 28, 2016, and the two announced a collaborative EP.
 Theo Martins cites Odd Future member Anwar Carrots as the fuel behind collaborating with Martin.

 Influences

-Martin has stated that he is influenced by Madlib, MF DOOM, J Dilla, Flying Lotus, Alchemist, Pete Rock, and Just Blaze.
+Martin has stated that he is influenced by Madlib, MF Doom, J Dilla, Flying Lotus, Alchemist, Pete Rock, and Just Blaze.